Инновации и синхронизированное управление совместной работой над проектами

 The AMZ team consists of 35 active members designing the race car for the upcoming Formula Student season.
 These students from the Swiss universities ETH Zurich and UAS Lucerne join in September with the aim of publicly presenting the ready-to-race car by the end of May and of course winning four competitions in July and August.
 Although veterans from previous teams assist them providing knowledge and experience, tackling a task as complex as designing an entire car with an all-new team in this short period poses a unique engineering challenge.

-For design and verification work as well as technical documentation, AMZ members have for many years been using various software products from product lifecycle management (PLM) specialist Siemens PLM Software.
+For design and verification work as well as technical documentation, AMZ members have for many years been using various software products from product lifecycle management (PLM) specialist Siemens Digital Industries Software.
 “NX is the most central tool for our design work,” says Andresen.
-“We benefit from the deep integration of all Siemens PLM software solutions with NX.
+“We benefit from the deep integration of all Siemens Digital Industries software solutions with NX.
 We can start Simcenter 3D software within the NX environment.
 As we do not need to get acquainted with different user interfaces, this saves a lot of time and error.”